oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 The contents of a body part representing a change set MUST itself be a multipart document (see [RFC2046](#rfc2046)) with one body part for each operation in the change set.
-[E]{.MsoCommentReference}ach body part representing an operation in the change set MUST specify a `Content-ID` header with a [request identifier](#IdentifyingIndividualRequests) that is unique within the batch request.
+Each body part representing an operation in the change set MUST specify a `Content-ID` header with a [request identifier](#IdentifyingIndividualRequests) that is unique within the batch request.